shariqazeem/crypto-signals-project-cicd/README.md

 ## Feedback

 Your feedback is crucial to us!
-If you encounter any issues, have suggestions, or want to share your appreciation, please don't hesitate to contact us at feedback@example.com.
+If you encounter any issues, have suggestions, or want to share your appreciation, please don't hesitate to contact us at shariqshaukat786@gmail.com .

+## Main Purpose

+Our main purpose for this website is for ease of people to access signals and analysis without joining any groups and making accounts on different social media for access.
+We aim to provide free analysis and signals with proper risk management and 100% success rate of signals with our 5 years of experience in Financial Markets

 ## Disclaimer